kapeesh-selvathangaraj/Prompt-Engineering/Day_01_Intro_to_Prompting.md

 ## 📘 What is Prompt Engineering?

 **Prompt Engineering** is the practice of designing input instructions ("prompts") to elicit precise and high-quality responses from LLMs like GPT-4, Claude, and Gemini.
 In technical domains, prompt engineering becomes crucial for:
-- Code generation
+- Code generation (from boilerplate to complex algorithms)
-- Algorithm explanation
+- Algorithm explanation (e.g., step-by-step walkthroughs)
-- Debugging support
+- Debugging support (identifying logical and syntax errors)
-- Documentation automation
+- Documentation automation (docstrings, inline comments)
-- Data interpretation and transformation
+- Data interpretation and transformation (e.g., format conversion)

 ---